-According to various studies conducted online, eCommerce stores experience upto 77% of cart abandonment rates.
-On an average, Baymard Institute reports that shopping cart abandonment rates remain at least a 69.89% across the world – irrespective of what an online store sells.
+According to various online studies, eCommerce stores experience up to 77% cart abandonment rates.
+On average, Baymard Institute reports that shopping cart abandonment rates remain at least 69.89% worldwide – irrespective of what an online store sells.
 If you take numbers into account, that’s a whole lot of people reaching your website and leaving without making a purchase.
-To make things worse, these people reached your website through all the campaigns that you have been investing in, so far.
+To make things worse, these people went to your website through all the campaigns you have been investing in.

 Why do online stores experience high shopping cart abandonment rates?

-Customers tend to add products they really like to their carts and leave without making a purchase most of the times.
-Irrespective of the deal that an online store is running, they’re willing to take the risk of exploring other options available to them.
+Customers tend to add products they like to their carts and leave without making a purchase most of the time.
+Irrespective of the deal an online store is running, they’re willing to risk exploring other options available to them.
 Here are the primary reasons why your store experiences high shopping cart abandonment rates too:

-- They were just browsing through products and didn’t really want to make a purchase
+- They were browsing through products and didn’t want to make a purchase

 - They found the shipping costs to be too expensive